astefanowitsch/clm_v01/README.md

 LAF3: Lists of hits for the affixes _-ship_ in the genres Fiction and Newspapers in the British National Corpus in their order of occurrence as discussed in Section 9.2.2.1.

-LKTH: Complete co-occurrence frequencies and G^2 values for adjectives and selected degree adverbs as discussed in Section 7.2.1.1.
+LKTH: Complete co-occurrence frequencies for adjectives and selected degree adverbs as discussed in Section 7.2.1.1.

 LMY7: Lists of hits for the affixes _-icle_ and _mini-_ in the British National Corpus in their order of occurrence.